Emily S. (she/her)

 Emily holds a Masters of Music in Vocal Performance from the Eastman School of Music and is currently a fourth year doctoral candidate in Vocal Performance and Pedagogy at the New England Conservatory of Music.

 Emily works with both singers and speakers in gender-affirming voice care.
-She also teaches a section of our One Weird Trick Live student course.

 Why do you sing?